sunshinescience/sunshinescience.github.io/_posts/2019-06-30-pandas-example1_stars.md

 ## Read data from a fixed-width .dat file

-Let's read a file and create a Python object with rows and columns, which is called a data frame.
-A DataFrame is one of the two pandas data containers.
-A Series is the other, which is a one-dimensional sequence of labeled data.
+Let's read a file and create a 2-dimensional Python object with rows and columns, called a DataFrame.
+A DataFrame is one of the two pandas [data structures](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html).
+It is a labeled data structure with columns that could have different types.
+A Series is the other data structure, which is a one-dimensional sequence of labeled data.
 Here, `pd.read_fwf` will be used, however, additional pandas IO tools can be found in the [documentation](http://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).

     import pandas as pd